S3-working-group/s3-practical-guide/src/focussed-interactions/coordination-meeting.md

     * sharing of information
     * add or update tasks or projects
     * propose new or updated agreements
-* if possible agenda items are compiled before the meeting (some items will come up during the status reports)
+* if possible agenda items are compiled before the meeting (some items may come up during the status reports)